SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 the amount occurs, the `paymentorder` must be updated and the Payment Menu must be `refresh`ed.

-{% include alert.html type="neutral" icon="info" body= "Features that are not
+{% include alert.html type="informative" icon="info" body= "Features that are not
 described in the previous sections must not be used, although they are available in the API.
 Flags that can be turned to `true` must be kept `false` as described in this standard setup documentation." %}

-{% include alert.html type="neutral" icon="info" body= "Your integration must be
+{% include alert.html type="informative" icon="info" body= "Your integration must be
 resilient to change.
 Properties, operations, headers, etc., that aren't understood in any response **must be ignored**.
 Don't expect a specific order of elements.
 When in doubt, please follow the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle)." %}